Looking ahead —

 In this time of uncertainty we have included messages of perspective and reassurance from Daniel Adam who would have been our guest minister on March 22, and Reverend Gordon Rankin, the minister of NH conference of the UCC.
 (See Attachments) These will also be on our website, westlebcc.org listed under Coming Events.

-It has been decided that the WLCC will remain closed thru April 3 which means there will be no service on March 29.
+It has been decided that the WLCC will remain closed thru September 19th.
 Norma will still be coming into the WLCC office Monday through Friday to answer the phone and emails from 10am-2pm.
 Please feel free to reach out to her if you have or know of a need.

 The cook team of Sam Strong, Earle Woodward, Wil Smith, Tom Kahl, Peter Simpson, Linda Oidtmann, and Nancy Simpson served community dinner Thursday night at the White River location of LISTEN.
 The meal was served as a take-out meal.
 In talking to Ray Pecor, the LISTEN dinner on site coordinator, there is a need for donations to support the suppers as well as the food pantry which has seen and will continue to see increased use.
 This is a way to reach out to our community.
 Please remember to send your support to our church as well.